UniqueUpToPermutation/PECOStoNapkinXC/README.md

 ## Datasets

-You can download some pre-trained PECOS models and corresponding datasets [here](https://drive.google.com/file/d/1Md-wlSiXVTNxWxJ9FRaiWUCq2nr0ngVT/view).
+You can download some pre-trained PECOS models and corresponding datasets from [this link](https://archive.org/download/pecos-dataset/inference-models/).